quinkennedy/quinkennedy.github.com/_posts/2013-09-28-black_bar_booth.md

 title:  "black_bar_booth"
 date:   2013-09-28 18:00:00
 categories: art
+brief: "A surveillance system which captures pictures of vain or curious individuals and prints out, anonymized/redacted, on a receipt printer."
+cover: /images/20.bbbg.png
 ---

 A surveillance system which captures pictures of vain or curious individuals and prints out, anonymized/redacted, on a receipt printer.